soggychips/TwitchPlaysDreams/readme.md

 # TwitchPlaysDreams Server

 <h3> About </h3>

 As of right now, this only works on Windows 10.
 I'll be looking into adding Mac OS support in the future.

+Controller is emulated using [vgamepad](https://github.com/yannbouteiller/vgamepad)

 <h3> Install </h3>

 First, you'll need to install the [ViGEmBus Driver](https://github.com/ViGEm/ViGEmBus/releases/tag/setup-v1.17.333)